Critical Update Scarborough Schools

 This individual was mostly recently at school on Friday, December 4.
 District medical staff and administrators are working closely with the Maine CDC to mitigate the impact, and have identified potential “close contacts”, identified as anyone who has been within 6 feet of an infected person for a cumulative total of 15 minutes within 24 hours.

 COVID-19 is a respiratory illness that ranges from mild to severe.
 It can be more severe in adults 60 years and older and in those with underlying conditions.
 The virus mainly spreads when an infected person coughs or sneezes and an uninfected person breathes in the virus.
 Signs and symptoms include:

 • shortness of breath or difficulty breathing • fatigue

 • new loss of taste or smell • sore throat

 • congestion or runny nose • nausea or vomiting or diarrhea

 Please keep in mind that many things can cause respiratory illness, so students and staff should be up-to-date on influenza and routine vaccinations.
-At this time we believe that all close contacts have been identified and contacted.

 Maine CDC recommends prevention measures to prevent the spread of COVID-19.
 These measures include proper handwashing with soap and warm water, which is especially important after using the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
-When soap and water are not available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.
+When soap and water is not available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.
 Avoid touching your eyes, nose, and mouth with unwashed hands and avoid close contact with people who are sick.
 Cover your cough or sneeze into a tissue, then throw the tissue in the trash.
 Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

-Sanford J. Prince IV
+Sanford Prince IV